zencart/documentation/content/user/first_steps/deployment_configurations.md

 For instructions on moving your cart from the root to a subfolder (or vice versa), see [moving your Zen Cart folder](/user/installing/move_cart/).

-For clarity, we will use the folder names `store` for the cart in a subfolder, and `blog` for the blog (or other web property) in a subfolder, although of course any other folder names could be used.
+For clarity, we will use the folder names `store` for the cart in a subfolder, and `blog` for the blog (or other web application) in a subfolder, although of course any other folder names could be used.

-## 1. Cart in root
+## Deployment Model 1: Cart in root

 ```
 Cart URL: https://www.YOURSTORE.com